codemeatloaf/2021-T1-Assessment/README.md

 # Coding

- This is where i store all my coding exercises, mostly for school.
+ This is where I store all my coding exercises, mostly for school.

 ## Sources